miraisolutions/MiraiLabs/from-prototype-to-production/step-by-step.md

 - Refactor `compute_delay()` using `mean()`.
 - Commit & push => Travis will fail due to the broken unit test.
-- Revert via `git revert HEAD` at the system shell.
+- Revert via `git revert HEAD` in the terminal.

 ### Plotting functionality